mgsxx/QEverCloud/README.md

 ## What's this

-This library peresents complete Evernote SDK for Qt.
+This library presents complete Evernote SDK for Qt.
 All the functionality that is described on [Evernote site](http://dev.evernote.com/doc/) is implemented and ready to use.
 In particular OAuth authentication is implemented.